sigwo/p2pool-node-status/README.md

 ### Disable Fontawesome Bitcoin icon

 On Bitcoin p2pools, this UI uses the Fontawesome Bitcoin icon per default.
 This can be disabled per `use_fontawesome` configuration option.
-Set it to false if don't want to use the bitcoin icon.
+Set it to false if you don't want to use the bitcoin icon.

 ``` JavaScript
 var config = {